mwwbinder/VBA-Functions/README.md

 # VBA-Functions
-Random functions that I have written for VBA projects.
+Various functions that I have written for VBA projects.